orihalcum/al-quran-app/README.md

 # Al Quran App

-Build with TailwindCSS and Next.js
+Build with TailwindCSS and Next.js Al Quran App with feature One Day one Ayat, Arabic, Translation, Sound.

 ### Install dependencies: